tsgates/arch-wiki-markdown/wiki/Gnumeric.md

                            (Discuss)
   ------------------------ ------------------------ ------------------------

-Gnumeric is the most powerful spreadsheet application which can import and export in various formats including csv, HTML, LaTeX, Lotus 1-2-3, OpenDocument Spreadsheet and Microsoft Excel.
+Gnumeric is a powerful spreadsheet application which can import and export in various formats including csv, HTML, LaTeX, Lotus 1-2-3, OpenDocument Spreadsheet and Microsoft Excel.

 Installing
 ----------

-Install gnumeric from the Official Repositories.
+Install gnumeric from the Official repositories.

 Optional dependencies are psiconv (for Psion 5 file support), python2-gobject2 (for python plugin support) and yelp (for viewing the